Back to Blog

 The information must be unencrypted (or encrypted with a compromised key).
 If the data was encrypted and the encryption key was not breached, notification is generally not required.

-Texas requires notification as quickly as practicable and without unreasonable delay, but no later than 60 days after discovering the breach.
-This 60-day deadline was established by HB 4390 (effective September 1, 2023) and replaced the previous “without unreasonable delay” standard that had no hard deadline.
+For individuals, Texas requires notification without unreasonable delay and in each case no later than the 60th day after the date the person determines the breach occurred.
+That 60-day deadline was established by HB 4390 (effective January 1, 2020) and replaced the previous “without unreasonable delay” standard that had no hard outer limit.

 The 60-day clock starts when the entity determines or should have determined that a breach occurred—not when the breach itself happened.
 Exceptions to the timeline: